Company logo | Codica

 Major audience preference defines how your marketplace must cater to it.
 There are three most common audience types.

-B2C marketplaces connect businesses with individual consumers.
-The vendors sell products or services that are intended for use by individuals.
+B2C (business-to-consumer) marketplaces connect businesses with individual consumers.
+The vendors sell products or services that are intended for individuals to use.
 However, in B2C marketplaces, users can oftentimes purchase goods in bulk.

-C2C marketplaces are intended to connect individual consumers with other individuals.
-In C2C marketplaces, vendors are individuals who earn by selling goods or services directly to other people.
+C2C (consumer-to-consumer) marketplaces are intended to connect individual consumers with other individuals.
+In C2C marketplaces, vendors earn by selling goods or services directly to different people.

 Depending on the marketplace flow